Jérémy Doku: 2023–2024: Adaptation and first league title

 Doku had another assist to Álvarez on 22 October, in the Premier League match against Brighton & Hove Albion, which City won 2–1.
 He was named player of the match after repeatedly beating James Milner on the left side during the game; former City player Paul Dickov commented that he "felt sorry for Milner" after the match, and that Doku looked a threat "every time he had the ball".

 On 4 November, Doku scored the opening goal and added four assists in a 6–1 win over Bournemouth, becoming the youngest player in Premier League history at 21 years and 161 days of age to provide four assists and have five direct goal involvements in a single match.
 With the four assists, Doku tied the Premier League record for most assists in a match and was given the player of the match award for his performance.
 On 3 December against Tottenham, Doku suffered a hamstring injury that kept him on the sidelines for a month.
 On 7 January 2024, he returned in the third round of the FA Cup against Huddersfield Town, scoring the final goal in a 5–0 win for Manchester City, his first in English cup competitions.

 On 13 April, Doku was voted man of the match in the 5–1 win against Luton Town, after he scored a goal, made an assist to Joško Gvardiol, and won a penalty which was converted by Erling Haaland.
-On 17 April, Doku entered the Champions League semi-final return leg against Real Madrid as a substitute and made the cross for Kevin De Bruyne's equalising goal in the second half, in addition to creating several other chances.
+On 17 April, Doku entered the Champions League quarter-final return leg against Real Madrid as a substitute and made the cross for Kevin De Bruyne's equalising goal in the second half, in addition to creating several other chances.
 After the match Pep Guardiola stated that Doku changed the game with his chance creation.
 On 20 April, in the FA Cup semi-final match against Chelsea, Doku had similar impact, as once again he came on in the second half and had a major contribution in Bernardo Silva's winning goal.
 Former Manchester City winger Shaun Wright-Phillips had a similar comment after the match as the Manchester City manager few days earlier: "Doku coming on changed the game for us.
 He was fantastic, he just brings something different against the low block".

 On 19 May, Doku assisted Phil Foden's second goal in Manchester City's 3–1 win against West Ham in the final match of the season, which sealed the title in the Premier League, first in Doku's career.
 He was one of only three players aged under 21 who had eleven or more combined league goals and assists in the 2023–24 season, together with Rasmus Højlund and Alejandro Garnacho.
 On 25 May, Doku scored in the FA Cup final against Manchester United, but his team lost 2–1, thus failing to lift the double.